OPINION: Chris Smith looks at how the global smartphone decline is finally set to knock on Apple’s door and why it’s no cause for rivals to celebrate

 Upgrades in increments

 So what could this deceleration of the juggernaut possibly be attributed to?
-It seems we have to start with the incremental improvements offered by the iPhone 6S range.
+It seems we have to start with the incremental improvements offered by the

 While it’s not uncommon for Apple to keep the big changes for the even-numbered years, it was openly debated whether features like Live Photos, 4K video and 3D Touch were going to be enough.